VK6TT/stm8ef-nRF24L01-/README.md

 Since I don't presently use linux I can't use e4thcom.
 So I manualy load dependencies or, as I have done here, include them in the file.

 # DATA FORMAT
 Since we don't always know how many bytes we want to send in a payload ( 1-32) I decided to use a buffer of fixed length = 32 bytes.
 The whole buffer is sent each time.
-Thomas has done a great job modifying STM8 eForth so that the buffer can be processed as an input source.
+Thomas has also done a great job modifying STM8 eForth so that the buffer can be processed as an input source.
 Imagine a background task that interprets the buffer and the flexibiity that leads to.
 No more fixed data formats.
 You could send two different payoads that are re-ordered but have the same effect for the receiving micro e.g.
 Buffer 1 :  30 Temp !
 45 Humidity !
 Buffer 2 :  45 30 swap Humidty !
 Temp !
-A contrived example but one that hopefully alerts you to he potential.
+A contrived example but one that hopefully alerts you to the potential.

 I decided not to store the status byte returned with every instruciton.
 Instead, whenever I need the status byte I get it.
 This is a carry over from getting the code to work.

 In the TESTTX example, I used two 10ms delays to give the RX time to process the payload.
 I'm using 250kbps for my testing and I found a delay was needed when printing out debug information to the terminal.
 This delay prevents the transmission of a packet before the RX has been turned back on.

 At present I have little error checking.
-It is a barebones implementation but I hope it serves a usefyul starting point.
+It is a barebones implementation but I hope it serves a useful starting point.
 As I improve the code I will update the library.

+I learnt an awful lot writing these definitions about some of the challenges, constraints and trade-offs Thomas made to get stm8ef to what it is today.
+In some ways my "fat" forth experience held me back because I didn't read the documentation thoroughly enough.
+Most important was the care needed with defining variables.
+I switch from NVM to RAM and back again to ensure the allocation of RAM to variables is well structured.
+Check https://github.com/TG9541/stm8ef/wiki/STM8-eForth-Compile-to-Flash#forth-variable-in-nvm-mode

+If you get stuck after you have modified these I can provide the debug libraries I wrote to read and/or translate respones into something useful.

 Regards
 Richard